 A fundamental human endeavor supporting fine motor skill development, cognitive function, emotional wholeness and creative innovation, drawing – incorporating form, line, space, and scale – is woven into the fabric of a wide variety of lessons.

-Early sculpture lessons, the first foray into three dimension expression – begin with malleable materials like beeswax or clay before advancing to papier maché and wood.
-A challenging middle school’s favorite is the construction of a fully articulated wooden marionette.
+Early sculpture lessons, the first foray into three dimensional expression, begin with malleable materials like beeswax or clay before advancing to papier maché and wood.
+A favorite challenge in middle school is the construction of a fully articulated wooden marionette.

-Apart from supporting cognitive development, numeracy, and pattern recognition, proficiency in fiber arts – knitting, crocheting, sewing (by hand and by machine), dying and weaving – establishes a deep understanding of the materials, clothing and coverings we live in and on every day.
+Apart from supporting cognitive development, numeracy, and pattern recognition, proficiency in fiber arts – knitting, crocheting, sewing (by hand and by machine), dyeing and weaving – establishes a deep understanding of the materials, clothing, and coverings we live in and on every day.

 Beginning with the basics of safe and effective tool use students cut, carve, sand through projects both aesthetic and functional from whittling to furniture.
 Students build their patience while learning how the objects in their lives are constructed.